luistak/tsdx-playground/README.md

-# template-playground
+# tsdx-playground

-This repository it's used to learn, test, and play around with Any technology
+This repository it's used to learn, test, and play around with tsdx